jeanreye4/tic-tac-toe/readme.md

 ### Overview

-For this project, you'll be creating a familiar game with HTML, CSS and JS!
+For your first project, you'll be creating a familiar game with HTML, CSS and JS!
 Please choose one of the following:

 * **Tower of Hanoi**
 * **Trivia (Self-scoring)**